 The petitioner must pay, also, the attorney ad litem’s fee and all other required court costs.
 The entire process may take between four and six months.

 Divorce is much more than filing paperwork and is legal procedure that nearly always requires an attorney, especially for complicated matters such as an absent spouse.
-A California divorce lawyer from Silverman & Silverman, Attorneys at Law can help.
+A California divorce lawyer from Silverman Family Law, APC can help.